Japan in December 2026: Winter Weather Tips & Best Places

 Plan for Crowds and Book Early

-Given the popularity of December travel, it's important to plan your itinerary and book accommodations and transport in advance.
+Given the popularity of late December travel, it's important to plan your itinerary and book accommodations and transport in advance.
 This is particularly true if you're visiting popular ski resorts or major cities during the holiday season.

 Traveling to Japan in December?
 Check Out These Itineraries